 The biggest change has been working form home which, actually, has been great.
 I’ve been surprisingly busy and productive this entire time and have been able to remotely do everything I’ve needed to, which I’ve found somewhat surprising.
-The fear of furloughs came and went without any staff reductions.

 We’ve had some preliminary discussions about re-opening the library, and it looks like will open with limited capacity and services on August 3rd so almost 2 more months of working from home.

 Going back will be a huge adjustment, and I’m glad I won’t have to deal with that for a while.
 The plan is to have as few people in the building as possible when we do reopen so I may be working from home for even longer or, if I do have to go in, it could be for limited duration.